gradedSystem/COVID-19-Worldwide-Refined-Dataset/README.md

   resources:
   - name: covid-19-worldwide-refined-dataset
     title: COVID-19 Worldwide Refined Dataset
-    description: This dataset provides a comprehensive and refined collection of COVID-19 information, sourced from RapidAPI and curated to offer valuable insights.
+    description: This is the main dataset which provides a comprehensive and refined collection of COVID-19 information, sourced from RapidAPI and curated to offer valuable insights.
 The data is updated with the most recent information available, ensuring that you have access to accurate and timely statistics.
     lastModified: 2024-09-02
     path: alzheimers_disease_patient_data.csv
 ---